 Social media facilitates seamless workplace communication

-Social media might also have untapped potential as a way for facilities managers to make communication more efficient, according to Today's Facility Manager.
+While an IWMS has many benefits, social media might also have untapped potential as a way for facilities managers to make communication more efficient, according to Today’s Facility Manager.
 Many companies are already bringing their buildings into the 21st century with telecommuting policies, hoteling and an integrated workplace management system that provides facilities managers with real-time access to all aspects of their current processes.
-However, FMs may still have to broadcast announcements about updates the old fashioned way - by printing out paper documents and distributing them through their facilities, communicating with leaders or sending occupants an email.
+However, facilities managers may still have to broadcast announcements about updates the old fashioned way – by printing out paper documents and distributing them through their facilities, communicating with leaders or sending occupants an email.

 “These kinds of technologies are going to be used by those who reside, visit and work in facilities, so the (facility) operators will have to figure out these technologies,” Adam Crowe, director of emergency preparedness at Virginia Commonwealth University, told Facilities Net.